 “Stay Home” by Bleak Grey.

-As some of you know, I have been suffering from agoraphobia for more than a year and a half.
+As I write this article, I have been suffering from agoraphobia for more than a year and a half now.
 Agoraphobia is, in short, the fear of public places.
-Most agoraphobics do not leave their homes for days, sometimes weeks or even months.
-Since this jam game treats agoraphobia as its main narrative theme, it’s one of the most important for me personally for a long time.
+Most agoraphobics do not leave their homes for days, sometimes even weeks or months.
+Since “Stay Home” treats agoraphobia as its main narrative theme, this jam game is one of the most important for me personally.

-It does not only show the symptoms (such as panic or anxiety attacks) of agoraphobia, but also the associated changes in the social environment.
-As an agoraphobist you can get a lot of support from good friends, but at the same time it often seems like you do not exist for other people anymore.
-You feel like shit, because you can not do the simplest things, like going for a walk, shopping, or even just visiting a friend.
-For some people, the stomach becomes tense when they try to go outside, other people faint, others feel as if they can not breathe.
+It does not only show the symptoms such as panic or anxiety attacks, but also the associated changes in the social environment.
+As an agoraphobic you can get a lot of support from good friends and family, but at the same time it often seems like you do not exist for others anymore.
+You feel like shit, because you cannot do the simplest things like going for a walk, doing grocery shopping or visiting a friend.
+For some people, the stomach becomes tense when they try to go outside, others pass out, while others again feel as if they can not breathe.
 Suddenly, the world outside your own home becomes a restricted area, and your own home becomes a prison.
-It is particularly bitter when one feels good one day in the morning and thinks that they will make it on this day, and then they move their hand to the door handle and realize that it can not be done.
-It’s fucking depressing.
+It is particularly bitter when one feels good one day in the morning and thinks that they will make it on this day, and then they move their hand to the door handle and realize that it cannot be done.
+It is depressing.

 “Stay Home” is fantastic because it shows all these aspects, involving not only those affected alone, but also the social environment.
 The game mechanics are given a special value because they serve as well-functioning metaphors for the mental disorder.
 “You want to open the door?
-Sure, just hit the ‘E’ key, then you can interact with it, it’s simple, anyone can do it, right?”
-And then comes the cutscene that literally wipes out your character.
+Sure, just press the key, then you can interact with it, it is simple, anyone can do it.” – and then comes the cutscene that literally wipes out your character.